crcdng/tezos_statz/README.md

 This repository contains only the source code.
 You have to build the app yourself.
 Get Flutter here https://flutter.dev/docs/get-started/install.
 Clone this repository and run `flutter create .` or add the target platforms (e.g. Web, iOS, Android, Mac) in your code editor.

-The API key is provided to the app via a configuration file.
-Ibn the root folder create a file called `api_keys.json`.
+The API key is provided via an environment variable.
+Run your app with:

 ```
-{
-  "TZPRO_KEY": "<YOUR_API_KEY_HERE>"
-}
+flutter run --dart-define TZPRO_KEY=<YOUR_API_KEY>
 ```

-It is important not to check this file into version control.
-More info about storing API keys in Flutter, obfuscation and other issues: https://codewithandrea.com/articles/flutter-api-keys-dart-define-env-files/
+More info about handling API keys in Flutter, obfuscation and other issues: https://codewithandrea.com/articles/flutter-api-keys-dart-define-env-files/ as well as https://docs.tzpro.io/intro/access for securing API keys in general.
+Make sure you understand the implications of API key management, especially if you are not on the free API tier.

-If you deploy to iOS, you need to edit `iOS/Runner/Info.plist` and add the following key for the QR Code scanner to work:
+If you deploy to iOS, you also need to edit `iOS/Runner/Info.plist` and add the following key for the QR Code scanner to work:

 ```
 <key>NSCameraUsageDescription</key>